bobbyray/geotrail/README.md

 # geotrail
 ##### Mobile phone app for geo location around a defined trail.
 The [Apache / Cordova Platform](https://cordova.apache.org/) is used to build this app.
-The app has been built and tested only for an Android phone, v4.2.2.
-This app is in early stage of development and is only expected to be used by contributors.
-I installed Cordova, v6.2.0, on a Windows10 pc.
+The app has been built and tested for Android phones, v4.2.2 and v7.1.2.
 The project also uses Android Studio so that java code for plugins can be written and debugged.
 A pc running Linux should work too.

+There is also a version for the iPhone in the [geotrail-pgb repository](https://github.com/bobbyray/geotrail-pgb).
-**To try this app**
+#### To try this app
 Note: [Apache / Cordova Platform](https://cordova.apache.org/) must be installed first.
 1. Clone or download this code to your personal computer (pc).
    * clone